 Kori Gauthier’s body has been recovered from the water.
 The police state there is no foul play.
+According to a preliminary ruling from the coroner’s office she died from drowning.

 Original Story: Kori Gauthier, 18, was last seen Tuesday, April 6, 2020.
 Her family began to worry when she didn’t show up for classes at LSU, work or a doctor’s appointment on Wednesday.